duckdb/duckdb-web/_posts/2024-06-20-cli-data-processing-using-duckdb-as-a-unix-tool.md

 ## Performance

-At this point, you might be wondering about the performance of the solutions.
+At this point, you might be wondering about the performance of the DuckDB solutions.
 After all, all of our prior examples have only consisted of a few lines, so benchmarking them against each other will not result in any measurable performance differences.
 So, let's switch to the Dutch railway services dataset that we used in a [previous blog post]({% post_url 2024-05-31-analyzing-railway-traffic-in-the-netherlands %}) and formulate a different problem.

 We'll use the [2023 railway services file (`services-2023.csv.gz`)](https://blobs.duckdb.org/nl-railway/services-2023.csv.gz) and count the number of Intercity services that operated in that year.

-In Unix, we can use the [`gzcat`](https://www.unix.com/man-page/osf1/1/gzcat/) command to decompress the CSV file into a pipeline.
-Then, we can use `grep` or `pcregrep` (which is more performant), and end it with the [`wc`](https://man7.org/linux/man-pages/man1/wc.1.html) comman to count the number of lines (`-l`).
+In Unix, we can use the [`gzcat`](https://www.unix.com/man-page/osf1/1/gzcat/) command to decompress the `csv.gz` file into a pipeline.
+Then, we can use `grep` or `pcregrep` (which is more performant), and top it off with the [`wc`](https://man7.org/linux/man-pages/man1/wc.1.html) command to count the number of lines (`-l`).
 In DuckDB, the built-in CSV reader also supports [compressed CSV files]({% link docs/data/csv/overview.md %}#parameters), so we can use that without any extra configuration.

 ```batch